The Water Cycle - USGS Water Science School

 What is evapotranspiration?

 If you search for the definition of evapotranspiration, you will find that it varies.
 In general, evapotranspiration is the sum of evaporation and transpiration.
 Some definitions include evaporation from surface-water bodies, even the oceans.
 But, since we have a Web page just about evaporation, our definition of evapotranspiration will not include evaporation from surface water.
-On this site, evapotranspiration is defined as the water lost to the atmosphere from the ground surface, evaporation from the capillary fringe of the groundwater table, and the transpiration of groundwater by plants whose roots tap the capillary fringe of the groundwater table.
+Here, evapotranspiration is defined as the water lost to the atmosphere from the ground surface, evaporation from the capillary fringe of the groundwater table, and the transpiration of groundwater by plants whose roots tap the capillary fringe of the groundwater table.
 The banner at the top of this page offers an even more simple definition.

 The transpiration aspect of evapotranspiration is essentially evaporation of water from plant leaves.
-Studies have revealed that transpiration accounts for about 10 percent of the the moisture in the atmosphere, with oceans, seas, and other bodies of water (lakes, rivers, streams) providing nearly 90 percent, and a tiny amount coming from sublimation (ice changing into water vapor without first becoming liquid).
+Studies have revealed that transpiration accounts for about 10 percent of the moisture in the atmosphere, with oceans, seas, and other bodies of water (lakes, rivers, streams) providing nearly 90 percent, and a tiny amount coming from sublimation (ice changing into water vapor without first becoming liquid).

 Transpiration: The release of water from plant leaves